 If you did not use a rapid test and have to wait longer to learn your status, you should isolate as if you tested positive until you get your results.
 If you test positive, follow guidelines for isolation and for telling close contacts.
-And if you are a close contact, follow quarantine guidelines to protect yourself and others from the virus.
-Visit this page for more information on changes to testing strategy and availability.
+If you were are a close contact of someone who tested positive, follow COVID-19 exposure guidance.

 DHEC recognizes that while vaccinations remain the best way for individuals to protect themselves against COVID-19, vaccinated and unvaccinated individuals may need treatment if they contract the virus.
 Several outpatient treatment options are available for those who contract COVID-19, including monoclonal antibody infusions and anti-viral pills.